opcode-eu-org-libs/eda-libs/README.md

 For more details see `make help` and [Makefile](Makefile) file.

+**By default make install and/or assumes using lepton-eda and pcb-rnd forks of gEDA and pcb!!!**

 ## Licensing

 Primary license for this repo is MIT License (see [LICENSE](LICENSE)), but some third-party elements are under GNU GPL (see [third-party/LICENSE](third-party/LICENSE)).